tudurom/bsc-thesis/main.typ

 might be different, as is the case for assemblers—transforming assembly language to machine code—or JavaScript module bundlers, such as Webpack, which optimise JavaScript source code for distribution over the Web;
-in the scope of this work, I will always use the general term "compiler".
+in the scope of this work, I always use the general term 'compiler'.

 #figure(
   image("v8_pipeline.png", width: 80%),